This moist and tender Vanilla Loaf Cake makes the perfect quick and easy dessert, afternoon snack, or breakfast.

 - Add the flour, baking powder and salt to a medium size bowl and stir with a wire whisk to combine.

-- Beat the eggs and sugar with an elecric mixer fitted with the whisk attachment for 3-4 minutes, until the mixture is lightened in color and thick.
+- Beat the eggs and sugar with an electric mixer fitted with the whisk attachment for 3-4 minutes, until the mixture is lightened in color and thick.
 If you lift the beater from the batter, the mixture should fold back on itself like a ribbon.
 (See photo above for reference)

 - With the mixer running on medium speed, pour the vegetable oil into the egg and sugar mixture very slowly.
 Pour the oil in a thin steady stream as the mixer runs, so that it creates a fully emulsified (combined) batter.